 How To Make Irish Brown Soda Bread Recipe

-The first Soda bread was likely made in the early 1800s, and it quickly became a staple of the Irish diet.
-Today, Soda bread is still enjoyed by many, and it can be found on tablecloth all over Ireland.
+The first Irish Soda bread was likely made in the early 1800s, and it quickly became a staple of the Irish diet.
+Today, Soda bread is still enjoyed by many, and it can be found on tablecloths all over Ireland.
 So, if you’re ever in the mood for a delicious slice of Soda bread, be sure to give this traditional recipe a try.

 Irish Brown Soda Bread Recipe.
-So Quick and Easy and So Tasty.

 Soda Bread has been baked in Irish houses for decades

 This recipe is so easy to whip together and bake.
 There is no messing about with machines.
 No straining yourself to knead the bread and very little clean up afterwards.

 If you don’t believe how easy this is I’ll tell you how fast I made this batch for my blog.

 At the moment, my wife is currently sitting her Masters Degree in Primary Education.
 Since she is up the walls with assignments and such, I have been helping collect the kids, cook, and other odds and ends.

 Yesterday I had to pick up my five-year-old daughter from school while my wife was finishing one of her assignments.

 About 20 minutes before leaving, I remembered I had promised my daughter I would make her some Irish brown soda bread for her lunch when she got home.